Workflow: Visium HD cell-level

 sce$Level1 <- gsub(" ", "_", sce$Level1)

-For speed we down-sample to at most 1,000 cells per reference class.
-This preserves diversity within each class while keeping memory and runtime manageable.
+For speed, we down-sample to at most 1,000 cells per reference class.
+This preserves diversity within each class while keeping memory use and runtime manageable.

 # (this is done only to keep runtime/memory low)